 There is a time limit on how long you can file a car accident lawsuit in Florida.
-Under Florida’s statute of limitations on car accident injuries, you have four years.
-This means that you must file a car accident lawsuit within four years of the date of the car accident.
+Under Florida’s statute of limitations on car accident injuries, you have two years.
+This means that you must file a car accident lawsuit within two years of the date of the car accident.
 While some exceptions are possible, they are rare.

 In addition, your attorney will need time to compile evidence that demonstrates fault and substantiates the value of your claim.
 To ensure that you have the best chance for a positive outcome, provide your attorney with the time they need to build a solid claim on your behalf.
 Even with a straightforward case, negotiations take time.

 While most cases settle out of court, your attorney should be prepared to take your case before a judge if negotiations fail.
 If there are complications involved in your vehicle collision case, it could affect your ability to file in a timely manner.
 A Florida car accident attorney will know how to navigate the legal complexities and ensure that you meet all the necessary deadlines.

 Every car accident is different.
 There are many situations that can complicate the legal process.
 Florida welcomes large populations of tourists each year.
 Many of these drivers come from states that do not have no-fault insurance, which can complicate the process.